Sorry, you need to enable JavaScript to visit this website.

 District agencies and departments must develop or adhere to a strategy which demonstrates compliance with this policy and its related standards.
 The following outlines the requirements for this policy.

-The District's agencies must develop and review or update annually and after change to the policy, a procedure in support of this policy with the following requirements:
+District agencies must develop or adhere to a strategy which demonstrates compliance with this policy and its related standards.
+The following outlines the requirements for this policy.
+OCTO will review, update, and disseminate this policy annually at a minimum, to ensure accuracy, clarity, and completeness.
+The District's agencies must develop and review or update annually and after changes to the policy, a procedure in support of this policy with the following requirements.

 4.1.
 Frequently checking the network health status